lisidore/Human-Wildlife-Conflict-Analysis/README.md

 **Hypothetical Scenario**
 This study focuses on incidents that could occur within the boundaries of three national parks in India: Bandipur, Kaziranga, and Sundarbans.
 The project aims to understand factors contributing to these conflicts and to predict future incidents in these specific locations.

-**Methods**
-The dataset includes 1000 records of past incidents, hypothetically sourced from local wildlife agencies and community reports.

 **Exploratory Data Analysis (EDA)**: Initial visualisations are created to understand the data better, with a focus on spatial patterns.